Certora/Documentation/docs/cvl/methods.md

 If a function is declared `public` in Solidity, then the Solidity compiler creates an internal implementation method, and an external wrapper method that calls the internal implementation.
-Therefore, you can summarize a `public` method by marking the summarization `internal`.
+An `internal` methods block entry will apply to the generated implementation method, while an `external` entry will apply to the generated external wrapper method.

-The behavior of `internal` vs. `external` summarization for public methods can be confusing, especially because functions called directly from CVL are not summarized.
+This summarization behavior can be confusing, especially because functions called directly from CVL are not summarized.

 Consider a public function `f`.
 Suppose we provide an `internal` summary for `f`: